-Location: City of Zanesville, Muskingum County – Exits off of I-70 & U.S. Route 40 (National Road)
+Location: City of Zanesville, Muskingum County – Exits off of I-70 & US 40 (National Road)

-Zanesville was named after Ebenezer Zane who blazed Zane’s Trace, an early pioneer road that went from Wheeling, West Virginia to Marysville, Kentucky.
+Zanesville was named after Ebenezer Zane (1747 – 1811) who blazed Zane’s Trace, an early pioneer road that went from Wheeling, West Virginia to Marysville, Kentucky.
 The town of Zanesville was platted in 1799 by Ebenezer’s son-in- law John McIntire (1759 – 1815) near the confluence of the Muskingum & Licking Rivers on land that was basically his marriage dowry.
 John also operated a hotel & a ferry.

-The town grew quickly with it's good location & started booming with the completion of the Muskingum River Navigation System which was completed in 1841.
+Zanesville grew quickly with its good location & started booming with the completion of the Muskingum River Navigation System in 1841.

-Ohio Historical Marker #9 – 60 near a park on Main St. next to the Y - Bridge tells the story of the locks.
+Ohio Historical Marker #9 – 60 near a park on Main St next to the Y Bridge tells the story of the locks.
 They were large enough to accommodate newer steam boats & trade around the area flourished.
 The Y Bridges are highlighted by Ohio Historical Marker #3 – 60 at the “3 Y’s” of the bridge.
 It’s the only bridge in the U.S. with that unique shape.

-In the mid – late 1800's Zanesville had a second population boom with an extensive railroad system going through town.
+In the mid – late 1800s, Zanesville had a second population boom with an extensive railroad system going through town.
 There were several train stations over the decades.
-The Zanesville Terminal Railroad Station at the corner of 3rd St. & Market St. was built in 1917 & is currently used for offices.
+The Zanesville Terminal Railroad Station at the corner of 3rd St & Market St was built in 1917 & is currently used for offices.
 It closed in 1968, was restored in 1989, & is on the National Register Of Historic Places.
-Another station that was on the Wheeling & Lake Erie Railroad still sits at the corner of Linden Ave. & McIntire Ave.
+Another station that was on the Wheeling & Lake Erie Railroad sits at the corner of Linden Ave & McIntire Ave.
 Zanesville also had lots of pottery shops which opened up after clay was found in the region.
-Ohio Historical Marker #16 – 60 on Linden Ave. in front of the Rosevile Pottery building has info about the company & industry.
-There's also a few other Ohio Historical Markers around town.
+Ohio Historical Marker #16 – 60 on Linden Ave in front of the Roseville Pottery building has info about the company & industry.
+There are also a few other Ohio Historical Markers in town.